Nimsha-Shehari/Nimsha-Shehari/README.md

 # Hi 👋, I'm Nimsha Shehari

-## Demo Video <iframe width="560" height="315" src="https://www.youtube.com/embed/YourVideoID" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I'm a developer and an undergraduate at WUSL.
+I'm an undergraduate at WUSL pursuing a B.Sc.(joint major)Degree MMST & CMIS

 ## About Me
-- 🌱 I’m currently learning new technologies.
+- 🌱 I’m currently learning new statistical technologies.
 - 👯 I’m looking to collaborate on exciting projects.
 - 📫 How to reach me: [GitHub](https://github.com/your_github_handle) | [Linkein](linkedin.com/in/nimsha-shehari)